DillClaw Resolver (Published Specification)

 Tier Gate

-Any candidate with a trust tier below the caller's trust_minimum is rejected immediately.
+Any candidate with a trust tier below the caller's trust_minimum MUST be rejected immediately.
 This is a hard filter — no scoring applied to eliminated candidates.

 Permission Check

-Any candidate lacking a required permission from the caller's permissions array is rejected.
-Permission checking is exact-match only in v0.1.
+Any candidate lacking a required permission from the caller's permissions array MUST be rejected.
+Permission checking is exact-match only; richer permission semantics are anticipated in a future revision (see Appendix A).

 Signature Verification